thecoderscott/hark-consumption-dashboard/README.md

 ---

+## Some context

+Typically, when I perform these tech tests, I aim for the most simple solution to prove that I can write code to the level I say I can.
+It's more about the process and thought that goes into it rather than whether I went OTT perfecting every single element.

+For this test, it is a little different as I used to work at Hark.
+Due to that, I have gone a bit ✨extra ✨with this repo, really attempting to showcase exactly how I think, show what I have learnt over the last few years, and how I have levelled up as an engineer.

+TL;DR: Hark knows that I can write code.
+This monorepo is more of a "here's what I can do now" kind of thing.

+Also, just a little heads up - This straight up does not look good on mobile.
+Not because I forgot, but because I don't think Hark builds for mobile - unless my memory is deceiving me...

+---

 ## A note on AI-assisted development

 This project was built with Claude as a development partner, which I want to be upfront about rather than obscure.

 I used Claude to scaffold both the frontend and backend, then reviewed, validated, and iterated on the output to get to the finished result.
+This was a combination of using Claude's "plan mode", as well as me manually writing sections.

-The frontend is my stronger suit - I work in Next.js and TypeScript day-to-day, so the majority of the frontend work was directed by me with Claude accelerating the implementation.
+The frontend is my stronger suit - I work in React/NextJS and TypeScript day-to-day, so the majority of the frontend work was directed by me with Claude accelerating the implementation and helping my vision come to life.

 The backend is less familiar territory; C# and .NET aren't part of my day-to-day stack, but I used Claude to build it out and made sure I understood every decision made - the data loading strategy, why Hot Chocolate was chosen, how dependency injection works, why the DataStore is a singleton, and so on.
-I can speak to all of it.
+I like to learn this way, it gives me context to look at, try to understand and then state what I think is happening for Claude (or any other agent) to tell me whether I am right or wrong.

-I think this reflects how I actually work.
+I think this reflects how I actually work in the modern age.
 AI tooling is part of the modern development workflow, and I'd rather demonstrate that I can use it effectively and critically than pretend I didn't.
-The goal wasn't to have Claude write a project I can't explain - it was to ship something solid in a reasonable timeframe while genuinely understanding what's under the hood.
+The goal wasn't to have Claude write a project I can't explain - it was to ship something solid in a reasonable timeframe while genuinely understanding, or learning, what's under the hood.

 It's also worth noting that I chose Claude specifically because Hark use it internally - it felt like the right tool for the job.

+I spent a fair bit of time working on this, much more than I typically would for a tech test - around 4 hours total.
+Most of that time was asking questions about the backend implementation to ensure I understood what it was doing and why, and perfecting the frontend visuals.

 ---